 HSPPR does its best to match lost pet reports with animals coming into the shelter.
 However, we receive over 70 animals each day and it is you, the owner, who knows your animal the best and can identify them the fastest.
 There may be additional Lost of Found reports at the Humane Society and not yet published online.
 Please be sure to come in to review all reports in our Lost and Found area.

-Stray dogs are held for 5 days and cats 3 days before HSPPR takes ownership and may be made available for adoption, so we encourage you to act quickly.
+Stray dogs are held a minimum of 5 days and cats a minimum of 3 days before HSPPR takes ownership and they may be made available for adoption, so we encourage you to act quickly.
 In some cases, seriously ill animals or animals with severe behavior problems may need to be humanely euthanized.

 Please note, fees are incurred for reclaiming your pet, including impound fees, board fees, and other fees associated with ensuring your pet meets rabies vaccination and licensing regulations.
 Fees increase daily, so the sooner you come, the better.